 Abhinav Gorantla

-I am a first-year Ph.D. student in Computer Science at Arizona State University, working with Prof. K. Selçuk Candan in EMIT Lab.
+I am a Ph.D. student in Computer Science at Arizona State University, working with Prof. K. Selçuk Candan in EMIT Lab.
 Broadly, I study how ideas from causality can improve machine learning.
-During my M.S. at ASU (completed with distinction), I contributed to CausalBench, an open benchmarking platform for causal ML (Best Demo Award, CIKM 2024), and published work on causally-informed data retrieval at SIGMOD 2026.
-I’m currently exploring how causal priors can improve the training and generalization of ML models.
-I also build the systems behind this research — I’m a core developer of the CausalBench platform and co-presented a tutorial on causal benchmarking at KDD 2025.
+During my M.S. at ASU (completed with distinction), I contributed to CausalBench, an open benchmarking platform for causal ML (Best Demo Award, CIKM 2024; tutorial at KDD 2025), and co-authored work on causally-informed data retrieval at SIGMOD 2026.
+I’m currently investigating how causal structure can be leveraged to improve the robustness and generalization of ML models.

 Research

-My research lies at the intersection of causal machine learning, multi-objective optimization, and generative models.
+My research lies at the intersection of causal machine learning and multi-objective optimization.
 I am especially interested in:

 - Causal benchmarking and systems.
 Designing and maintaining CausalBench, a benchmarking framework and service for causal learning algorithms (causal discovery, causal inference, and interpretability).